 For athletes, losing carbohydrate stores means losing your body’s preferred fuel source during exercise.
 So, a cleanse isn’t appropriate while training for any sport.
 If you choose to do a cleanse or detox, do so for no more than two days during a recovery week when you are doing little to no exercise.

 Before you decide to cleanse and spend big bucks on a magic drink or pounds of freshly juiced fruits and vegetables, Patton says to be sure to weigh the benefits and drawbacks.

-- You’ll benefit from increased intake of vitamins and minerals either naturally from juiced fruits and veggies or supplemented from drinks.||Cleanse and detox diets are low in calories, which will leave you with little energy to exercise and may disrupt your metabolism and blood sugar levels.|
+|You can benefit from an increased intake of vitamins and minerals either naturally from juiced fruits and veggies or supplemented from drinks.||Cleanse and detox diets are low in calories, which will leave you with little energy to exercise and may disrupt your metabolism and blood sugar levels.|

-- It can help you identify food sensitivities by eliminating certain foods for several days, then gradually reintroducing potential trigger foods.||You may experience gastrointestinal distress and frequent bowel movements.|
+|Cleansing and detoxing can help you identify food sensitivities by eliminating certain foods for several days, then gradually reintroducing potential trigger foods.||You may experience gastrointestinal distress and frequent bowel movements.|

-Whatever you decide, remember that your body is meant to detox itself.
-“A balanced diet of whole foods such as vegetables, fruit, whole grains and legumes is healthy for your entire body and won’t interfere with your ability to exercise,” she says.
+“A balanced diet of whole foods such as vegetables, fruit, whole grains and legumes is healthy for your entire body,” Patton says.
+“Your body is built to take care of business, and fueling it with healthy foods will help you achieve the results you’re looking for.”